eebette/bank_scrapers/README.md

 ### About

-This is a Selenium driver that logs in using provided credentials and reads account info from the landing page.
+This is a Playwright driver that logs in using provided credentials and reads account info from the landing page.

 > ❗️Driver does NOT currently support MFA